 Take the ferry from St. Maarten

-How to get to Anguilla is super easy and quick.
-The fastest way is to take the Anguilla ferry from St. Maarten airport, click here to book online.
 After clearing immigration & customs in St. Maarten literally right across the street hop in the boat for a quick twenty-minute ferry to Anguilla.
-There are flights to Anguilla but this actually takes longer than the ferry and cost more.
+There are flights to Anguilla but this actually takes longer than the ferry and costs more.

 All Beaches Are Public